limbernie/limbernie.github.io/_posts/2019-04-13-redcross-htb-walkthrough.md

 ![37fa6db1.png](/assets/images/posts/redcross-htb-walkthrough/37fa6db1.png)
 </a>

-For brevity sake, I'll not display the source code.
+For brevity's sake, I'll not display the source code.
 Suffice to say, the source code will help us in achieving privilege escalation later on.

 ### Low-Privilege Shell

 Moving on to the Admin Panel and despite what **Network Access** sounds like, it has nothing to do with access control.
-It's actually contains an input validation vulnerability that we can exploit for remote command execution.
+It actually contains an input validation vulnerability that we can exploit for remote command execution.

 <a class="image-popup">
 ![5a233225.png](/assets/images/posts/redcross-htb-walkthrough/5a233225.png)